HumanSignal/label-studio/docs/source/guide/labeling.md

 ### Image-specific hotkeys

-When labeling image data types with the `Rectangle`, `BrushLabels`, `Polygon`, or `KeyPoints` tags, you can use specific hotkeys to take image labeling-specific actions.
+When labeling image data types with the `Rectangle`, `BrushLabels`, `Ellipse`, Polygon`, or `KeyPoints` tags, you can use specific hotkeys to take image labeling-specific actions.

 | Key | Description |
 | --- | --- |